North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 We started the day excited and tired.
 One of our party members brought a jet boil which made coffee at 2 am a godsend!
 The caffeine jolt was just what we needed to start our hike.
 (Let’s face it, it got everything moving!)

 Having completed the Grand Canyon South Rim to North Rim hike two days before, we had an idea of what were were headed back into.
-HIking the Grand Canyon Kaibab Trail felt familiar but also daunting.
+Hiking the Grand Canyon North Kaibab Trail felt familiar but also daunting.
 No matter how you slice it, this hike is steep!

 North Kaibab Trailhead - North Rim to South Rim Hike